consistence/consistence/docs/Enum/enums.md

 CardSuit::get('♣');
 ```

-If you need to exclude some public variables, you can do so on by overriding `getAvailableValues` (see next chapter).
+If you need to exclude some public constants, you can do so by overriding `getAvailableValues` (see next chapter).

 Custom definition of values
 ---------------------------